-Can Anxiety Kill you?
+Can Anxiety Kill You?

-The fear of death can be useful because it steers you to take sensible precautions.
+The fear of death can be helpful because it steers you to take sensible precautions.
 It can drive you to make the most of life as it is here and now.
 Who knows what will happen tomorrow?

 - Excessive worry